Who knows if new NFL anthem policy will work, but here’s why protests should stop

 Folks can quit or strike if they want, but it’s not going to change the fact that they’re working on their employer’s terms.
 There is no reason for professional athletes to think it should be different for them.

 Besides, if the demonstrations were to continue and ratings kept falling as a result, the protesters would just be hurting their own wallets.
-They might be OK with that, but some players not protesting likely wouldn’t be too pleased.
+They might be OK with that, but some players not protesting likely wouldn’t be pleased.

 And to those saying the financial sacrifices are worth it because these protests are opening people’s minds, I’d say … are you sure?